IgnisDa/Gitzer/README.md

 ## Using

 To use gitzer, simply navigate to any directory which is a git repository and execute `git gitzer` in it.
-Copy paste the URL in your browser and then use it.
+A browser should open up with the correct URL.
+If it doesn't, copy paste the URL in your browser and then use it.
 You can stop the server again using _CTRL + C_ in the terminal.

 ## Built With